 For over 300 years, the Romans controlled Spain until the Western Empire collapsed due to attacks from tribes from northern Europe in the mid-5th century.

 The 17th and 18th centuries would herald more prosperity for the inhabitants of Getaria.
 Its importance as a center of fishing and whaling grew, which lasted until the mid-19th century when the last whale captured in the Atlantic coastal waters was caught in 1878.
 However, Getaria and the entire Basque region suffered during the Peninsular War between the allied powers of the UK, Spain, and Portugal and Napoleon’s France.
-The neighboring Basque city of San-Sebastian was occupied by French forces in 1808, although it was subsequently retaken by Allied troops three days later.
-At the end of the 19th century, one of Getaria’s other most notable residents was born – the fashion designer Cristóbal Balenciaga Eizaguirre.
-He founded the fashion label Balenciaga and his designs were the toast of Europe’s elite in the mid-20th century.
-His most famous creation was the wedding dress for Fabiola de Mora y Aragon, for her marriage to King Baudouin I of Belgium.
-His death in 1972 was a great loss to the fashion world, although today, the brand is owned by Gucci.
+The neighboring Basque city of San-Sebastian was occupied by French forces in 1808, although Allied troops subsequently retook it three days later.

 Despite the wars of the 19th century, during this period, the initial signs of a modern wine industry began developing in Rioja, with the first Bodega (winery) being founded in 1860 in the shape of Marques de Riscal.
 The Catalyst for this development was Phylloxera, a parasite that destroyed almost all of Bordeaux’s vineyards.
 This crisis encouraged French winemakers to look further afield.
-Many experts from Bordeaux came to Rioja Alta and the lands surrounding Briones in the nineteenth century to found wine estates.
+As a result, many experts from Bordeaux came to Rioja Alta and the lands surrounding Briones in the nineteenth century to find wine estates.
 They discovered favorable conditions for growing what are today the local varieties (Tempranillo, Garnacha, Mazuelo, and Graciano) and also brought with them the first Cabernet Sauvignon vines.
 And so, a vibrant wine industry was born!

 Gastronomy and Wine